Research Guide: International Commercial Arbitration

 The following is a selected list of the ICA periodicals available at the Diamond Law Library.
-There are many more periodicals available.
-See the library catalog and search for the subject: International Commercial Arbitration -- Periodicals.
+There are many more periodicals available through the library catalog.

 Published on a quarterly basis, this journal publishes articles (written by practitioners and academics) as well as book reviews of books on ICA.

 Published on a quarterly basis, this is the journal of the Swiss Arbitration Association ("ASA").
 Issues can include articles written by practitioners and academics, cases from Swiss courts, cases from foreign jurisdictions, arbitral awards and orders, book reviews and information regarding ASA.
 Articles can be published in English, French or German.

 3. The ICC International Court of Arbitration Bulletin (1990 to present) 3rd Floor Reserve and Cellar.
 JX1 Ic15.